 Each year group has a carefully selected selection of high quality books from well-known authors to stimulate pupils.
 These include Michael Morpurgo, Roald Dahl, C. S. Lewis and many others.

-Please click on the link to view our Literacy Genre Overview
+Please click on the link to view our English texts overview

 All English lessons are differentiated to ensure all pupils access the learning at their specific level but still giving all children the same curriculum diet.